 Yes, but only for the 2018/19 school year.
-The Board of Directors of Apex Community School have signed an 11-month lease with Ascent Classical Academy whose publicly stated position is that they are seeking to open a facility in northern Douglas County in time for the 2019/20 school year.
+The Board of Directors of Apex Community School have signed an 11-month lease with Ascent Classical Academy who has publicly stated to the Board of Education that they are seeking to open a school in northern Douglas County in time for the 2019/20 school year.
 Their signed lease with Apex Community School is effective from August 1, 2018 through June 30, 2019, meaning Apex staff will move in on July 1, 2019 to make final preparations to welcome the first class of students to Apex Community School.
-Ascent Classical Academy's use of the phrase “our new campus” is understandably confusing.
+Ascent Classical Academy's use of the phrase “our campus” is understandably confusing.

 What are the similarities and differences between the schools?

 Of course we would encourage families to be diligent in researching the similarities/differences between the two educational options.
 In brief, and drawing from published websites, some similarities include:

 Emphasis and cultivation of virtue; the whole student (Apex will utilize the Core Virtues curriculum as its guide)

 Some aspects that seem unique to Apex Community School include:

 Fully inclusive community irrespective of student ability, encompassing gifted/talented and special needs (IEPs); wanting students in the classroom as much as possible versus being "pulled out" to receive services: http://apexk8.org/inclusive-ed/

 Commitment to utilize the school facility and land to the benefit of our local community, town, school district and county.
 In other words, the facility was designed to be a benefit to community groups and a complimentary enhancement to the Town of Castle Rock.
 Click on this link for further information on why "community" is in our name: http://apexk8.org/why-community-is-in-the-name/

 All aspects listed above were part of our unanimously approved application to the District in November of 2016.